NotAShelf/notashelf.dev/posts/curse-of-knowing.md

 this, you always knew it regardless of your level of skill.
 But try telling that to the part of your brain that sees every inefficiency as a moral failing.

 Nietzsche warned of gazing too long into the abyss.
-But he didn _not_ warn what happens when the abyss is a `Makefile` or a 30k line of code Typescript project.
+But he did _not_ warn what happens when the abyss is a `Makefile` or a 30k line of code Typescript project.

 ## Learning to Let Go